 With the increasing use of the Internet in everyday life and especially in global business, traditional crimes such as fraud, identity theft, and buying illegal goods are now being conducted through the Internet as well.
-On an organised level, black markets hidden within the 'dark web' allow distribution of and access to various products and services - from viruses and botnets to drugs and weapons - all are just 'one click away' and almost risk-free.
-A particularly flourishing offer is that of cyber-weapons (e.g. exploits, malware kits, and botnets).
-Each day, the headlines feature updates about millions of passwords for online services, or the new 'zero-day' exploits - all for sale.
+On an organised level, black markets hidden within the 'dark web'1 allow distribution of and access to various products and services - from viruses and botnets to drugs and weapons - all are just 'one click away' and almost risk-free.
+A particularly flourishing offer is that of cyber-weapons (e.g. exploits, malware kits, and botnets2).
+Each day, the headlines feature updates about millions of passwords for online services, or the new 'zero-day'3 exploits - all for sale.
 The abundance of hacked information and exploits enables the emergence of cheaper and simpler to use, yet more sophisticated malware (such as Trojans or ransomware) and social engineering techniques (such as phishing and spear-phishing), and even cyber-attack services (distributed denial-of-service or DDoS attacks, hacking and defacement, spam and malware distribution) - with customer support.
 For instance, a smaller botnet can be rented for about €100, or a DDoS attack ordered for less than €50 per day; no specific skills are required except for how to find such offers online.
 Available, affordable, ready-made, and simple-to-use cyberweapons, combined with the low risk of prosecution due to anonymity, in turn invite greater interest from various individuals and groups who want to purchase tools and hire services online.
-In addition, certain security companies - Vupen and Hacking Team are among the most outspoken - have created a lucrative legal business out of discovering vulnerabilities, producing exploits, building them into hacking tools, and finally selling them to security services and governments, among others.
+In addition, certain security companies - Vupen and Hacking Team are among the most out-